Zalrioth/MultiLang-Web-Server/README.md

 # MultiLang-Web-Server
-A small multi language web server written in C, D, and Rust.
+A minimalistic web server written in C, D, and Rust.

+It uses an in memory cache and thread pool for getting static contact very fast.

 Build and run with make